GoogleChrome/lighthouse-ci/docs/cli.md

 Run Lighthouse and save the results to a local folder

 Options:
   --help                   Show help                                      [boolean] --version                Show version number                            [boolean] --config                 Path to JSON config file --method                             [string] [choices: "node"] [default: "node"] --headful                Run with a headful Chrome                      [boolean] --additive               Skips clearing of previous collect data        [boolean] --url                    A URL to run Lighthouse on.
 You can evaluate multiple
                            URLs by adding this flag multiple times.
   --staticDistDir          The build directory where your HTML files to run
                            Lighthouse on are located.
   --chromePath             The path to the Chrome or Chromium executable to use for
                            collection.
   --puppeteerScript        The path to a script that manipulates the browser with
                            puppeteer before running Lighthouse, used for auth.
+  --puppeteerLaunchOptions The path to a script that manipulates the browser with
+                           puppeteer before running Lighthouse, used for auth.
   --startServerCommand     The command to run to start the server.
   --settings               The Lighthouse settings and flags to use when collecting --numberOfRuns, -n       The number of times to run Lighthouse.
                                                            [number] [default: 3]
 ```